Anisettygnanasai/Student_Portal/README.md

 The application will be running at http://127.0.0.1:5000. 🎉

 🧑‍💻 How to Use
 Admin Access: Navigate to /admin/login.
-The default credentials are:

-Username: admin

-Password: admin123

 Student Access: An admin must first add a student via the admin dashboard.
 Once added, the student can log in at /student/login using the Roll Number and Password set by the admin.